rs/zerolog/README.md

 The uber's [zap](https://godoc.org/go.uber.org/zap) library pioneered this approach.
 Zerolog is taking this concept to the next level with simpler to use API and even better performance.

 To keep the code base and the API simple, zerolog focuses on JSON logging only.
-As [suggested on reddit](https://www.reddit.com/r/golang/comments/6c9k7n/zerolog_is_now_faster_than_zap/), you may use tools like [humanlog](https://github.com/aybabtme/humanlog) to pretty print JSON on the console during development.
+Pretty logging on the console is made possible using the provided `zerolog.ConsoleWriter`.

 ## Features

+* Blazing fast
+* Low to zero allocation
 * Level logging
 * Sampling
 * Contextual fields
 * `context.Context` integration
 * `net/http` helpers
+* Pretty logging for development

 ## Usage